virgesmith/neworder/docs/examples/people.md

 In this example, the input data is a csv file containing a microsynthesised 2011 population of Newcastle generated from UK census data, by age, gender and ethnicity.
 The transitions modelled are: ageing, births, deaths and migrations, over a period of 40 years to 2051.

-Births, deaths and migrations are are modelled using Monte-Carlo sampling (modelling a Poisson process) of distributions parameterised by age, sex and ethnicity-specific fertility, mortality and migration rates respectively, which are drawn from the NewETHPOP[[1]](#references.md) project.
+Births, deaths and migrations (applied in that order) are modelled using Monte-Carlo simulation (sampling Poisson processes in various ways) using distributions parameterised by age, sex and ethnicity-specific fertility, mortality and migration rates respectively, which are largely fictitious (but inspired by data from the NewETHPOP[[1]](#references.md) project).

-For the fertility model newborns simply inherit their mother's location and ethnicity, are born aged zero, and have a randomly selected gender (even probability).
+For the fertility model newborns simply inherit their mother's location and ethnicity, are born aged zero, and have a randomly selected gender (with even probability).
 The migration model is an 'in-out' model, i.e. it is not a full origin-destination model.
 Flows are either inward from 'elsewhere' or outward to 'elsewhere'.

-People who have died are simply removed from the simulation.
+People who have died, and outward migrations are simply removed from the population.
+(In a larger-scale model migrations would be redistributed).

-Domestic migrations are given by rates per age, sex and ethnicity.
-Inward migration is based on the population ex-LAD, whereas outward migration is based on the population of the LAD being simulated.

-International migrations are absolute (fractional) counts of individuals by age, sex and ethnicity, based on 2011 data.
-The values are rounded using a total-preserving algorithm.
-For emigration this presents a compilation: a situation can arise where a person who doesn't actually exist in the population is marked for migration.

-Outward migrations are simply removed from the population.
-(They are not distributed in this model)

-NB dealing with competing transitions...

-During the simulation, at each timestep the check code computes and displays some summary data:
+At each timestep the check method computes and displays some summary data:

 - the time
 - the size of the population